Join Our Crew!

 You will be expected to have an RNLI medical and eyesight test.

 If you are interested you can contact the station at Sheerness on 01795 664868 or contact us by email here

 - Are you aged between 17 and 40 ?

 - Have you a good standard of medical fitness ?

 - Do you enjoy working as part of a team ?

 - Can you keep a cool head in difficult situations ?

-- Do you have the strength of character and commitment it takes to be a Lifeboat Crew member ?
+- Do you have the strength of character and commitment it takes to be a crew member ?

 - Are you looking for an exciting challenge ?

 - Do you live or work locally to Sheerness ?